-The Spine Center at University Orthopedics includes a team of physicians, nurse practitioners and physical therapists working together to provide comprehensive treatment of spinal disorders in adults and children.
+The Center for Spine Health at University Orthopedics includes a team of physicians, nurse practitioners and physical therapists working together to provide comprehensive treatment of spinal disorders in adults and children.
 Our clinical team has specialized expertise in the management of spinal pain, disc herniations, stenosis, tumors, trauma and scoliosis (abnormal curvature of the spine).
-Our spine specialists at University Orthopedics include:

-To make an appointment with the University Orthopedics Spine Center, please call (401) 402-1030.
+To make an appointment with the University Orthopedics Spine Center, please call (401) 414-BACK (2225).

-The problem with spine care is that care is highly fragmented.
-Too many times, the patient receives a treatment recommendation that is biased to the type of physician providing the treatment.
+The other problem with this fragmented approach, is that the patient receives a treatment recommendation that is biased to the specialty of the physician seen.
 Patients, employers and health insurance companies desire and deserve a team of clinicians (non-surgeons, physical therapists and surgeons) working together under one roof.

-Many patients, for example, donít understand the significance of arm or leg weakness caused by a spinal problem.
+Many patients, for example, don’t understand the significance of arm or leg weakness caused by a spinal problem.
 While it may be appropriate to use nonoperative measures and watchfully wait for arm or leg pain to resolve, loss of strength in the extremity may need to be treated more quickly and aggressively.
 In some cases, delaying treatment for a serious neurologic deficit may result in permanent loss of strength and/or sensation.